newdigate/sqlserver-revision-tables/README.md

 * create the trigger for inserting rows into the revision table
 * import existing rows from the table into the revision table

+limitations:
+* the output of each stored procedures is limited to 8000 characters.
+This will be addressed shortly.

+updates:
+* 05 September 2015
+** FIXED SQLServer 2008 compatability issue by using [sys].[columns] instead of [sys].[dm_exec_describe_first_result_set] to get column definitions.
+** Split sql into seperate schemas for revision tables and non-revision tables ** Using is_identity to identity primary key instead of LIKE '%ID'....

+todo:
+* Get around 8K limitation on generated SQL by returning table of VARCHAR(MAX) instead of returning VARCHAR(MAX) parameter

 For instance say we have a table:
 ```sql
 CREATE TABLE [dbo].Employee (